Six-Seven-Studios/Rust-Racers/README.md

 The system will use a client-server model.
 Player inputs and car physics updates will be transmitted between clients to maintain synchronized gameplay.

 **Lag Compensation Strategy:**
-To address network latency issues common in real-time multiplayer games, we will implement several lag compensation techniques:
+To address network latency issues common in real-time multiplayer games, we will implement client-side prediction as our lag compensation technique:

-- **Client-side prediction**: Players' own cars will respond immediately to input without waiting for server confirmation, so the game feels responsive
+- **Client-side prediction**: Players' own cars will respond immediately to input without waiting for server confirmation, so the game feels responsive.
+Additionally, we will handle server corrections smoothly to avoid snappy adjustements in car positions.
-- **State reconciliation**: When the server sends corrections, car positions will be smoothly adjusted to maintain consistency
-- **Interpolation**: Other players' cars will be rendered with smooth movement between received position updates, reducing the amount of jittery movement caused by network delays

 ### AI Racers